core-coin/go-core/README.md

 This command will:
  * Start `gocore` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the CORE network, which is very CPU intensive.
  * Startup `gocore`'s built-in interactive JavaScript console, (via the trailing `console` subcommand) through which you can invoke all official `web3` methods as well as `gocore`'s own management APIs.
-This tool is optional and if you leave it out you can always attach to an already running `gocore` instance with `gocore attach`.
+This tool is optional and if you leave it out you can always attach it to an already running `gocore` instance with `gocore attach`.

 ### A Full node on the Devin network (PoW)